 Basically, mosquitoes are slowly becoming fully resistant to some insecticides.
-This allows them to survive even large doses of chemicals that would normally be lethal to them.
+This allows them to survive even large doses of chemicals normally lethal to them.

 Insecticide resistance is caused by genetic changes in an insect.
 These increase the insect’s ability to overcome the effects of different chemicals.
-This means that certain species of mosquito are becoming resistant to some of the substances designed to kill them.
-And, since these changes are genetic, the mosquitoes will pass this resistance from one generation to the next.
+This means that certain mosquito species are becoming resistant to some of the substances designed to kill them.
+And, since these genetic changes, the mosquitoes will pass this resistance from one generation to the next.
 This, in turn, will result in a loss of insecticide efficacy for entire colonies of mosquitoes.

 Even though people are starting to fret about this issue, in reality, insecticide resistance is nothing new.
 It started to develop almost at the same time as the manufacture and use of the first insecticides for malaria eradication in the 1940s.